-In addition to mitochondrial energy and epigenetic influences, in Integral Evolution the nervous system, hormonal system and immune system are crucial for self-regulation.
+In addition to mitochondrial energy and epigenetic influences, in Integral Evolution, the nervous system, hormonal system, and immune system are recognized as crucial for self-regulation.

 The nervous system can be divided into organic and psychological parts.
 The organic part is like the electrical wiring of a house.
 What then flows through the wires is the psyche.
 In order for the psyche to develop well as a control system, a good organic foundation must first be created.

 The nervous system can be represented organically as follows:

 1Table partly based on Porges’ teachings, in: Levine, In an unspoken Voice, 2012, p.
 136 (German Kindle Edition)

 Here, the doctrine of the three brains (triune brain theory) already mentioned is revisited.
 Humans have a whole range of options for action at their disposal but properly evolved humans interact predominantly through social communication and only in emergencies through fight, flight, or freeze (playing possum).
 The use of the myelinised vagus system normally blocks excessive impulsive reactions such as fight, flight, or freeze.

 The nervous system is also responsible for the basic ability of humans to sense themselves and the environment in general.
 One of the functions of the nervous system is to map the body from within and to map the world outside and to give meaning to what it finds.
 Without a well functioning nervous system, there is no possibility of a real physical and emotional control over our bodily functions.
 Self-regulation cannot be achieved without proper mapping of our lives because the body literally doesn’t know what is what.

 Our senses collect information for mapping.
 Therefore, their development is crucial.
 See more details below:2The systematics and effects of persistent early childhood reflexes can be found in the course materials of the annual INPP Germany course.